MicrosoftDocs/visualstudio-docs/docs/ide/finding-and-using-visual-studio-extensions.md

 - Choose the **X** button at the end of the notification to dismiss the notification.
 A new notification will appear for future instances of the extension being associated with a crash or UI unresponsiveness.

 > [!NOTE]
 > A UI unresponsiveness or crash notification means only that one of the extension’s modules was on the stack when the UI was unresponsive or when the crash occurred.
-It does not necessarily mean that the extension itself was the culprit.
+It doesn't necessarily mean that the extension itself was the culprit.
 It's possible that the extension called code that's part of Visual Studio, which in turn resulted in unresponsive UI or a crash.
-However, the notification may still be useful if the extension which led to the UI unresponsiveness or crash is not important to you.
+However, the notification might still be useful if the extension which led to the UI unresponsiveness or crash is not important to you.
 In this case, disabling the extension avoids the UI unresponsiveness or the crash in the future, without impacting your productivity.

 ## Samples